LimJiaEarn/PersonalFinanceCalendar/README.md

 #### Summation Rows
 Summation Rows are customised rows where you choose the titles you want to add together for a more personalised overview page.
 Example: Miscellaneous row can be added to sum up rows not chosen to presented in overview tab

+## Feedback
+If you would like to report bugs or file feature requests, you are welcomed to do so [here](https://github.com/LimJiaEarn/PersonalFinanceCalendar/issues/new)